 Explore health content from A to Z.

 I need information about...

-In addition, a shoulder can be partially dislocated (the head of the upper arm is partially out of the shoulder socket) or completely dislocated (the head of the upper arm is completely out of the shoulder socket).
+Your shoulder can be either partially or completely dislocated.
+Partial dislocation is when the head of your upper arm is partially out of your shoulder socket.
+Complete dislocation is when the head of your upper arm is completely out of your shoulder socket.

 The following are the most common symptoms of a dislocated shoulder.
-However, each individual may experience symptoms differently.
+However, you may experience symptoms differently.
 Symptoms may include:

 The symptoms of a dislocated shoulder may resemble other conditions or medical problems.
-Always consult a doctor for a diagnosis.
+Always consult your health care provider for a diagnosis.

-In addition to a complete medical history and physical examination, diagnostic procedures for a dislocated shoulder may include an X-ray (a diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film).
+In addition to a complete medical history and physical exam, diagnostic procedures for a dislocated shoulder may include an X-ray.

 Treatment may include:

 Maintaining muscle strength and flexibility can help prevent shoulder dislocations.
 Once your shoulder is dislocated, physical therapy may help prevent you from dislocating it in the future.
 Through restoring your shoulder’s range of motion and physical strength, your risk for dislocation decreases.